Madis0/OneBar/README.md

 * Mount health - orange bar above OneBar, similar style
 * Horse jump - brown vertical bar below crosshair
 * Experience points - level count and bar to the right of hotbar

+#### Experimental

+* Vanilla-like fractionated counters - shows values in vanilla hearts, e.g. 9,5 instead of 19
+* Zero saturation - no bar, **↓** - shows when saturation is 0 and hunger will decrease with activity

 ![](https://i.ibb.co/Jcs3ys8/2021-02-19-20-01-43.png)